LLM Quantization Formats: INT8, INT4, GPTQ, AWQ, GGUF

 GGUF Q4_K_M 4.1 GB (CPU) 40 tok/s 8s 98%

-Choice: AWQ INT4 — fits in one 3090 24GB with headroom, throughput 280 tok/s meets requirement, quality minimally degraded.
+Choice: AWQ INT4 — fits on a single 3090 24GB with headroom, throughput 280 tok/s exceeds requirements, quality minimally degraded.

 from vllm import LLM, SamplingParams